mukaiizawa/Paren/man/man1/ls.md

     ls [OPTION]...
 [PATH]

 # DESCRIPTION
-List information about the PATH (the current directory by default).
+List information about the `PATH`.

+If the `PATH` is omitted, it is considered that the current directory is specified.

 # OPTIONS